ferdinandyb/dotfiles/README.md

 a bare git repo if I don't need anything fancy, meaning the structure and files are the same as on the machine, but it has the fancy things I occasionally need.

-`.local/bin/yamdlistall` will list all files managed by `yamd` until hopefully `yamd` will have a built-in [solution ](https://github.com/TheLocehiliosan/yadm/issues/392).
+`.local/bin/yadmlistall` will list all files managed by `yadm` until hopefully `yadm` will have a built-in [solution ](https://github.com/TheLocehiliosan/yadm/issues/392).

+### alternates

+Way to set the alternates:
+`yadm config local.class imap`

+Current existing alternates:
+ - class = imap: set aerc to use imap instead of maildir

 ### bootstrap and update

-Bootstrap will run on every `yadm clone` and `yadm pull`, so make bootstrap be idempotent.
+Bootstrap will run on every `yadm clone` and `yadm pull`, so make bootstrap idempotent.

 ## Desktop